Poodmund/Outer-Planets-Mod/README.md

 * Collect science in over 140 biomes, with almost a thousand unique science blurbs.
 * Custom terrain textures and improved ground scatter has made planets and moons never look so good up close.
 * A full set of KSPedia entries for OPM's various bodies helps you to navigate the far reaches of the Kerbol system.
+* Includes a Level 4 Tracking Station upgrade (requires CustomBarnKit) to boost your communication range out to the furthest reaches of the system without requiring additional modded antennas.
 * Extensive third-party mod integration means you can play OPM with a whole range of other mods.

 ### 3 - Known Issues